nferraz/st/README.md

     55

     $ paste -sd+ numbers.txt | bc
+    55

-Now imagine that you need something more complex!
+Now imagine that you need to calculate a simple arithmetic mean, or a standard deviation...

 #### Using st